PushpaBuddharaju/PushpaBuddharaju/README.md

 **Data Enthusiast on a Learning Journey | Building Skills in Data Analysis & Visualization**
 ---
 Hi, I’m Pushpa, an aspiring Data Analyst with a Bachelor's in Computer Science and Engineering.
 After graduating in 2016, I got married so I had to choose to focus on raising my family but stayed engaged with technology through online courses and home projects.
 Over time, I developed time management, problem-solving, and communication skills.
 I’m ready to enter the workforce now that my children are older.
-I’m enrolled in a Data Skills Bootcamp with Just IT, gaining profeciency in Excel, SQL, Power BI, Python, and Azure.
+I recently completed a Data Skills Bootcamp with Just IT, gaining proficiency in Excel, SQL, Power BI, Python, and Azure.
 I’m building an online presence to showcase my projects as I work towards securing a Data Apprenticeship or Junior Data Analyst role.
 I’m passionate about continuous learning and enjoy staying healthy through yoga and dancing.
 I look forward to applying my skills and enthusiasm to contribute to a team in the data field.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [pushpab.analytics@gmail.com](mailto:pushpab.analytics@gmail.com)